isomerpages/nlb-eyeonasia/_india-know-working/03-future-economy.md

 [**India’s Future Workforce Trends: Challenges and Drivers**](https://eresources.nlb.gov.sg/main/Browse/resource/1322){:target="_blank"}

-This comprehensive 13 page report provides detailed insight into  the challenges and drivers for India’s future workforce.
+This comprehensive 13-page report provides detailed insights into the trends, challenges and drivers for the future workforce in India.

-Retrieved from JSTOR Database. *myLibrary* ID is required to access this ebook.
+Retrieved from JSTOR Database. *myLibrary* ID is required to access this database.

 ---